akononovicius/physRisk-content-repository/articles/2018/fb-contest.md

 ## Next time

-We will try to explain the patterns in the next few posts.
+Next time I will try to explain these patterns in the next few posts.